Visit Piedras Blancas Elephant Seal Rookery in San Simeon

 The female elephant seals need these sea fares even more than the males.
 The nursing mothers lose nearly 40% of their body weight during one month on the land.
 Thus, the “ladies” swim farther away from the Piedras Blancas Northern Elephant Seal Rookery where they feed on smaller fish, such as lanternfish and some squid, at 600-3,000 deep.

 The male elephant seals have to overcome their own hurdles before returning to the rookery.
-While they hunt for prey along the continental margin, at depth from 500 to 2,000 feet, these elephant seals often become food for orcas and white sharks also foraging in these waters.
+While they hunt for prey along the continental margin, at depths from 500 to 2,000 feet, these elephant seals often become food for orcas and white sharks also foraging in these waters.

 Watching elephant seals at the Piedras Blancas Elephant Seals Rookery in San Simeon - Roads and Destinations